 Hit dice, base attack bonuses, and saving throws continue to increase at the same rate beyond 20th level, as appropriate for the class in question.
 Note that no character can have more than 4 attacks based on its base attack bonus.
 Note also that, before long, the difference between good saving throws and poor saving throws becomes awkwardly large—the further you get from 20th level, the more noticeable this difference grows, and for high-level characters, bolstering their poor saving throws should become increasingly important.
 Class abilities that have a set, increasing rate, such as a beastmaster’s rage powers, a fighter’s fighter talents, a holy knight’s smite evil, or a thief’s sneak attack continue to progress at the appropriate rate.

 A spellcaster’s caster level continues to increase by one for each level beyond 20th level.
-Every odd-numbered level, a spellcaster gains access to a new level of spell one above his previous maximum level, gaining one spell slot in that new level.
-These spell slots can be used to cast spells adjusted by metamagic feats or any known spell of lower levels.
-Every even-numbered level, a spellcaster gains additional spell slots equal to the highest level spell he can currently cast.
-He can split these new slots any way he wants among the slots he currently has access to.
+Every odd-numbered level, a spellcaster gains access to a new level of spell one above his previous maximum level, gaining MP equal to that new spell level.
+This new spell level can be used to cast spells adjusted by metamagic feats or any known spell of lower levels.

-For example, a 21st-level black mage gains a single 10th-level spell slot, in which he can cast any spell of level 1st through 9th, or in which he can cast a metamagic spell that results in an effective spell level of 10 (such as extended summon stop, or quickened darkga).
+For example, a 21st-level black mage gains 10 MP, in which he can cast any spell of level 1st through 9th, or in which he can cast a metamagic spell that results in an effective spell level of 10 (such as extended stop, or quickened darkga).

 You might want to further adjust the rate of spell level gain for classes (like holy knights and dark knights) who gain spells more slowly than more dedicated spellcaster classes.